db00m/note-vault/notes/Talk on March 13.md

 With out the Savior, it would be impossible for us to emerge from our personal _underlands_.
 I invite you to think about the _underlands_ that you are feel trapped in as we discuss how we can be more like Puddleglum, and not hopeless despair over take us.

+### Doubt

+One of the darkest _Underlands we can fall into is the underland of doubt.
+With so much information out there—both true and false—it can be easy to question what we use to beleive.
+Before we talk about the pure doctrine behind this, lets return to our friends in Narnia; because they too experiance the darkness of doubt.
+After Puddleglum gave is inspiring speach, the green lady worked even harder to make them forget the world above.
+She did this by making them belive they had made it all up and that they couldn't cope with reality.
+This depressed our charaters, and they where about to give into dispare, when Puddleglum said these words:

 > Suppose we have only dreamed, or made up, all those things trees and grass and sun and moon and stars and Aslan himself.
 Suppose we  have.
 Then all I can say is that, in that case, the made-up things seem a good deal more important than the real ones.
 Suppose this black pit of a kingdom of yours is the only world.
 Well, it strikes me as a pretty poor one.
 And that's a funny thing, when you come to think of it.
 We're just babies making up a game, if you're right.
 But four babies playing a game can make a play-world which licks your real world hollow.
 That's why I'm going to stand by the play-world.
 I'm on Aslan's side even if there isn't any Aslan to lead it.
 I'm going to live as like a Narnian as I can even if there isn't any Narnia.

+With that in mind, which would you rather belive?
+You live in world with a living God wo loves you and sent His Son to save us from dispair.
+That prophets are on the earth to lead and guide us.
+Or would you rather belive that we live in a Dark world where God is silent?

+Today I can stand here and testify that Word is NOT made up.
+God lives, his prophets speak to us, and you can repent and better your self through the Atonement of our Saviour Jesus Christ.

 #### We need to be examples of hope